dowusubekoe-dev/demo-movie-api/README.md

 python3 app.py
 ```
 By default, Flask will start the server on port 5000.
 But for this app I used port 5002 because I had a docker image also running on port 5000
-Ensure port 5000 is open in your firewall settings
+Ensure port 5002 is open in your firewall settings.

 ```bash
 sudo ufw allow 5002